Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/README.md

 ## Analysis

-Most of the analysis presented in the paper is carried out in the Jupyter notebooks found in the `nbs/` folder.
+Most of the analysis presented in the paper is carried out in the Jupyter notebooks found in the folder `nbs/`.

-The analysis is also carried out for a merged data set.
-To get the merged data set run:
+The analysis is also carried out the merged data set of the entire data sets considered in the paper.
+To generate the merged data set run the command:

 ```
 $ inv merge
 ```

-The regression and correlation analysis, as presented in the notebooks [3.
+To carry out the regression and correlation analysis, presented in the notebooks [3.
 Linear Regression](https://github.com/Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/blob/master/nbs/3.%20Linear%20Regression.ipynb) and [2.
-Correlation Table and Heatmaps](https://github.com/Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/blob/master/nbs/2.%20Correlation%20Table%20and%20Heatmaps.ipynb), is carried out for the merged data set by running:
+Correlation Table and Heatmaps](https://github.com/Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/blob/master/nbs/2.%20Correlation%20Table%20and%20Heatmaps.ipynb), for the merged data set run the commands:

 ```
 $ python src/correlation.py